Here's what really happened, folks!

 "No, Captain, it's the end of the world."

-"Oh, it's the not the end of the world just because you're having a bad day, sailor!
+"Oh, it's the not the end of the world, sailor.
+You're just having a bad day.
 Things will look up tomorrow."

 "No, Captain, my day's been fine.
 This is the actual end of the entire world here, sir."